 The best definition of St. Joan of Arc is surely found in the “St.” that appears before her name.
 She is, first and foremost, a Catholic saint.
 And, so much so, aren’t we proud to be able to claim her as one of our own.

-Joan the first Protestant – [To the Proto-Protestant group, the Hussites]: “I will eliminate your false and vile superstition and relieve you of either your heresy or your life.
-But if you would prefer to return to the Catholic faith and the original light, then send me your ambassadors and I will tell them what you need to do”.
+- She was a staunch Catholic – [To the Proto-Protestant group, the Hussites]: “I will eliminate your false and vile superstition and relieve you of either your heresy or your life.
+But if you would prefer to return to the Catholic faith and the original light, then send me your ambassadors and I will tell them what you need to do.”